Great, let’s get started

 • You will receive a lump sum if you suffer from one of the injuries listed by the insurer.
 This benefit will be given to you even if you can still go back to work.

-• Buy the best cover that fits your budget
+• you’re getting the best cover for your budget.

 How Policywise works in 3 easy steps